|

 A related process called podcasting has also become quite popular during 2005.
 The increase of podcasting has largely been attributed to the popularity of the iPod and the discovery of the fun of producing your own radio show.
 More than 6 million American adults, nearly one-third of American owners of iPods and MP3 players, have downloaded podcasts, according to a recent survey by the Pew Internet and American Life Project.7

 Radio and television broadcasters have taken note of this trend and some are offering selected programs as downloadable podcasts from their websites.
 NPR The BBC was the first British boadcaster to podcast when they made In Our Time available as a downloadable MP3 file last year.
-More than 20 BBC radio shows are now available,
+More than 20 BBC radio shows are now available, bbc.co.uk/radio/downloadtrial, in a seven-month podcast trial that wraps up this December.

 Podcasting is the distribution of audio content using Really Simple Syndication (RSS).
 Websites such as ipodder.com create an online aggregate of content, providing podcasters a site to showcase their shows and music.
 Individuals post their programs online for people to easily download for listening at a later time on an iPod or any MP3 player.
-The “always on” environment of broadband connections allows the podcasts to be delivered from the website to the user’s computer or MP3 player in a subscription-based style as soon as the content is available.
+The always on environment of broadband connections allows the podcasts to be delivered from the website to the users computer or MP3 player in a subscription-based style as soon as the content is available.

-RFID + WIRELESS
+RFID + WIRELESS |

 The Next Wave